Updated: Jun 5

 At the Kirkgate Park side of the loch, there is a large play-park for kids (there is no equipment for kids in wheelchairs) as well as plenty of green-space with views across the loch (and the prison where Mary Queen of Scots was held captive) - it is perfect for picnics.
 There is also a block of toilets halfway up the carpark, you'll need a radar key to use the accessible toilet.

 By turning right and following the path past the small harbour, you will begin the next stretch of the walk, and behind the buildings at the harbour you will find another toilet block - I would recommend using this one rather than the other.
-This path eventually takes you past RSPB Scotland Loch Leven and the Findatie car-park, which is where the final section of pictures in this post begins.
+This path eventually takes you past RSPB Scotland Loch Leven and the Findatie car-park.

 At the Findatie car-park you will find the Loch Leven Lodges and its coffee shop.
 Great for a little refreshment and it has an accessible toilet.
 Only negative about this pit stop is that to reach it from the walking trail you need to go up a steep hill.